co-demos/ApiViz/README.md

 - [Solidata](https://github.com/entrepreneur-interet-general/solidata_frontend) to "API-fy" your data and manage open data projects ;
 - [TokTok](https://github.com/co-demos/toktok) for a dedicated authentication service to manage users, JWT, and roles.

 In the following illustration you can have a general idea of how those several services could work altogether.
-You will note we indicated a non open source service (MLAB) for DB management, but the ApiViz eco-system also works with a custom instanciation of MongoDB on the servers.

 Check the [`/documentation`](./documentation) folder to have a broader look to [other configurations](./documentation/APIVIZ_CONFIGURATIONS-export.pdf).

 <h2 align=center>
 	<img src="./documentation/APIVIZ CONFIGURATIONS-export-details.jpg">